nicotroia/react-router-document-title/README.md

 npm install --save react-router-document-title
 ```

+## What it does

+It updates the page `document.title` (it appears on your browser tab) on mount and on location updates.
+Wrap your top-level router components using `withDocumentTitle` higher-order component.
+It listens for location changes, so it assumes react-router `RouteComponentProps` are present.

+<p>&nbsp;</p>

 ## Usage

-Just wrap your top-level router components with the `withDocumentTitle` higher-order component.
-The component will update the page title on mount and when the router location updates.
-(So this assumes your component receives react-router `RouteComponentProps` such as location and history.)

 ```
 withDocumentTitle('About Us')(AboutPage)